 Places We Go : Fascinating Florence

-• 2 min read
+- 2 min read

-A leather merchant displays his wares.
+A leather merchant models his wares.
+Everything smelled so good!

 During our stay, we took a day trip to Lucca, a historic walled city in Tuscany.
 We walked the footpath on top of the wall that surrounds most of the city.
 The "sweater" weather we encountered in early November added to our joy.